jadecarino/galasa/docs/content/docs/ecosystem/ecosystem-manage-cps.md

 A success message is displayed when the property is updated or created.

-For a complete list of supported parameters see the [galasactl properties set](https://github.com/galasa-dev/cli/blob/main/docs/generated/galasactl_properties_set.md){target="_blank"} documentation in the cli repository.
+For a complete list of supported parameters, see the [galasactl properties set](../reference/cli-syntax/galasactl_properties_set.md) command reference.

 ### Examples of setting properties in a namespace